5 Ideas for an Eco-Friendly Vanity Top Makeover

-Concrete is one of those green-friendly materials that tends to take homeowners by surprise—as in, is it really sustainable?
+Concrete is one of those green-friendly materials that tends to take homeowners by surprise.
+Is it really sustainable?
 As the National Ready Mixed Concrete Association puts it, “Even when it’s gray, concrete is green.”

 As concrete has grown as a top choice for sustainable developers around the world, it has also found its way inside the home—onto floors, walls, sinks, countertops, vanity tops, you name it.
 Also making concrete an earth-friendlier choice is that its heft means it is usually made locally (as shipping costs can be heavy) or poured in place.
 The weight also has some manufacturers like Caesarstone making concrete-look-alike products out of quartz.

 Another top choice in concrete is NativeStone®, arguably the most sustainable concrete mix for kitchens and baths.
 It incorporates naturally renewable jute into the recipe, which creates a vanity top that is 40 percent lighter than ordinary concrete.
 Meanwhile a nano sealer makes it extraordinarily strain, scratch and crack resistant.
 Palomar, the NativeStone vanity top/sink combo we made with NativeStone, even won a GREEN GOOD DESIGN award.

 Reclaimed Wood: Welcome Soul into the Bathroom